Lung Cancer Fact Sheet

 Screening and Early Detection

 - Screening for individuals at high risk has the potential to dramatically improve lung cancer survival rates by finding the disease at an earlier stage when it is more likely to be curable.

-- At least 8.6 million Americans qualify as high risk for lung cancer and are recommended to receive annual screening with low-dose CT scans.9
+- About 8 million Americans qualify as high risk for lung cancer and are recommended to receive annual screening with low-dose CT scans.10

-- If half of these high risk individuals were screened, over 13,000 lung cancer deaths could be prevented.8,9
+- If half of these high risk individuals were screened, over 12,000 lung cancer deaths could be prevented.10

 Smoking-Attributable Lung Cancer

-- Nonsmokers have a 20 to 30 percent greater chance of developing lung cancer if they are exposed to secondhand smoke at home or work.12
+- Nonsmokers have a 20 to 30 percent greater chance of developing lung cancer if they are exposed to secondhand smoke at home or work.13

-- Nonsmoking asbestos workers are five times more likely to develop lung cancer than nonsmokers not exposed to asbestos; if they also smoke, the risk factor jumps to 50 or higher.13 Environmental exposures also can increase the risk of lung cancer death.16
+- Nonsmoking asbestos workers are five times more likely to develop lung cancer than nonsmokers not exposed to asbestos; if they also smoke, the risk factor jumps to 50 or higher.14 Environmental exposures also can increase the risk of lung cancer death.17

-- Centers for Disease Control and Prevention.
-National Center for Health Statistics.
-CDC WONDER On-line Database, compiled from Compressed Mortality File 1999-2014 Series 20 No. 2T, 2016.
+- Centers For Disease Control And Prevention.
+National Center For Health Statistics.
+CDC WONDER On-Line Database, Compiled from Compressed Mortality File 1999-2016 Series 20 No. 2V, 2017.

 - U.S. National Institutes of Health.
 National Cancer Institute.
 Cancer Trends Progress Report – Financial Burden of Cancer Care.
 November, 2015.

-- Centers for Disease Control and Prevention.
-National Center for Health Statistics.
-National Health Interview Survey, 2015.
-Analysis by the American Lung Association, Research and Program Services Division using SPSS software.
+- Centers For Disease Control And Prevention.
+National Health Interview Survey, 2016.
+Analysis by the American Lung Association Epidemiology and Statistics Unit Using SPSS Software.

 - U.S. Department of Health and Human Services.
 National Toxicology Program.
-12th Report on Carcinogens (RoC).
-June 10, 2011.
+12th Report on Carcinogens (RoC).; 2011.